darshilgit/learning-redis/GETTING_STARTED.md

 📊 WEEK 2 SELF-CHECK:
     □ Understand Pub/Sub patterns
     □ Master Redis Streams and consumer groups
-    □ Compared Streams vs Kafka (when to use each)
+    □ Understand when to use Streams vs Pub/Sub
     □ Can write Lua scripts
     □ Use transactions and pipelining
     □ Built event-driven applications